agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 1. Click **Save** to complete table creation.
 The new data table is created and can be modified as needed.

-OpenL Tablets supports array value definition in data tables as described in the **Defining Array Values in Test and Data Tables** section in [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/).
+OpenL Tablets supports array value definition in data tables as described in [OpenL Tablets Reference Guide > Representing Arrays](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#representing-arrays).

 #### Creating a Test Table and Defining the ID Column for Test Cases